kotlin-orm/ktorm/hexo-docs/source/en/query.md

 inline fun Query.where(block: () -> ColumnDeclaring<Boolean>): Query
 ```

 It's an inline function that accepts a parameter of type `() -> ColumnDeclaring<Boolean>`, which is a closure function that returns a `ColumnDeclaring<Boolean>` as our filter condition.
-The `where` function creates a new `Query` object with all properties being copied from current query, but applying a new filter condition, the return value of the closure.
+The `where` function creates a new `Query` object with all properties being copied from the current query, but applying a new filter condition, the return value of the closure.
 Typical usage:

 ```kotlin
 val query = Employees